 When customer demand is highly unpredictable the relevant supply chain models are responsiveness-oriented.
 They include the “agile,” “custom-configured,” and “flexible” models.

-The “agile” supply chain model is useful for companies that manufacture products under unique specifications for each customer on a make to order basis.
+Is useful for companies that manufacture products under unique specifications for each customer on a make to order basis.

 To be agile the model demands excess production capacity, and products and processes designed for the smallest possible batches.

-The “custom-configured” supply chain model often applies to products such as cars, which can be configured within a limited combination of product specifications, usually by combining parts or sub-assemblies.
+Often applies to products such as cars, which can be configured within a limited combination of product specifications, usually by combining parts or sub-assemblies.

 Usually, the processes before product configuration are lengthier than the configuration itself and the downstream processes, so they are managed under an efficient, or a continuous-flow supply chain model.
 The configuration and downstream processes then operate as in an agile supply chain.

-The “flexible” supply chain model suits companies that must meet unexpected demand and therefore are faced with high demand peaks and long periods of low workload.
+suits companies that must meet unexpected demand and therefore are faced with high demand peaks and long periods of low workload.
 Adaptability is key and management should focus on ensuring flexibility, which is supported by four main capabilities: extra capacity of critical resources, rapid-response capability, technical strengths in process and product engineering, and a process flow that is designed to be quickly reconfigurable.